rock-core/tools-pocolog2msgpack/README.md

 The packages nose and pexpect have to be installed with pip to run the tests.

+## Contributing

+Usually it is not possible to push directly to the master branch for anyone.
+Only tiny changes, urgent bugfixes, and maintenance commits can be pushed directly to the master branch by the maintainer without a review.
+"Tiny" means backwards compatibility is mandatory and all tests must succeed.
+No new feature must be added.

+Developers have to submit pull requests.
+Those will be reviewed by at least one other developer and merged by a maintainer.
+New features must be documented and tested.
+Breaking changes must be discussed and announced in advance with deprecation warnings.

 ## License

 pocolog2msgpack is distributed under the